OdnetninI/zzazz-2023-server/README.md

 # A reimplementation of TheZZAZZGlitch's April Fools Event 2023 server
 After the end of the event, most of us were waiting for the server code release.
-In part because we wanted to understand the 0x07 opcode.
-But there is no info yet.
+In part because we wanted to understand the 0x07 (MIX) opcode.

 Most of the information used to build this server was already acquired by Radixan and me (OdnetninI) during the event.